FFF/FDM - 3D Printing Technologies

 High

-Wide range of plastic filaments from PLA through to Composite and High performance polymers
+Wide range of plastic filaments from PLA through to Composite and High performance polymers.

 Ease of Use